bronxc/ByteArrayExtensions/README.md

 - BeginsWith

-Checks if the byte array begins with the sequence
+Checks if the byte array begins with a sequence
 Returns: Boolean
 ```
 Byte().BeginsWith(<sequence>)